fer408/ServerFSND1/README.md

 9.Gave grader owner rights by typing the command: sudo chown -R grader:grader /home/grader/.ssh

-#Logging in to remote server
+Logging in to remote server:
 1.Before attempting to log in I went and changed the port to 2200 in my  /etc/ssh/sshd_config file by typing the command: sudo vim /etc/ssh/sshd_config and changing port 22 to port 2200 2.I re-started my server instance and was kicked out of the server in my local machine.
 3.Logged in to my remote server as grader by typing the command: ssh -i ~/.ssh/udacity_key.rsa -p 2200 grader@18.217.97.70

-#Key-based authentication enforcement
+Key-based authentication enforcement:
 1.I went into my /etc/ssh/sshd_config file by typing the command: sudo vim /etc/ssh/sshd_config and changing PasswordAuthentication to PasswordAuthentication no

-#Disable root ssh login
+Disable root ssh login:
 1.I went into my /etc/ssh/sshd_config file by typing the command: sudo vim /etc/ssh/sshd_config and changed PermitRootLogin to PermitRootLogin no

-#Installing packages I will need
+Installing packages I will need:
 1. Went about installing the following packages:

+easy_install
+pip
 httplib2
 oauth2client
 sqlalchemy